TomosRich/PLIF-Processing/README.md

 ## License

-This code is released under the [MIT License](https://github.com/TomosRich/PLIF-Processing/blob/c39caa88c8ee45d53652856914d5cbd8655d92e4/LICENSE)
+This code is released under the [MIT License](https://github.com/TomosRich/PLIF-Processing/blob/c39caa88c8ee45d53652856914d5cbd8655d92e4/LICENSE) and as such is free to use.

 ## Authors

-This code was written and published by Tomos Rich and Dr Christina Vanderwel, with help from Dr Edward Parkinson
+This code was written and published by Tomos Rich and Dr Christina Vanderwel, with help from Dr Edward Parkinson.